-Visitors to Africa must have a passport that is valid for at least 6 months beyond their intended departure date, together with onward travel documents, proof of accommodation and sufficient funds for the duration of their stay.
-Also ensure that you have sufficient blank visa pages (not endorsement pages) in your passport, with at least two consecutive/side by side blank pages.
+Visitors to Africa must have a passport that is valid for at least 6 months beyond their intended departure date, together with onward travel documents, proof of accommodation and enough funds for the duration of their stay.
+Also ensure that you have enough blank visa pages (not endorsement pages) in your passport, with at least two consecutive/side by side blank pages.
 Our recommendation is three pages (or even four if you are travelling through more than one country on your journey).

 Visa requirements and costs vary between countries and it is very important that you are aware of the entry requirements for each country you propose to visit.
 The visa process is generally very simple, some entry points will requirement payment on entry into the country whereas other countries will not.
 We recommend you visit smartraveller.gov.au , projectvisa.com or your government travel website for the country of residence stated on your passport.